What Are Myoskeletal Alignment Techniques®(MAT)

-They are a system of bodywork protocols used here at Manchester-Bedford Myoskeletal as a method of addressing soft tissue strain patterns which cause postural problems and, in turn, eventually create pain in the body.
+They are a system of bodywork routines used here at Manchester-Bedford Myoskeletal as a method of addressing soft tissue compensations which cause postural problems and could eventually create pain in the body.

-They are a set of soft tissue manipulative techniques developed by Dr. Erik Dalton, PhD, a Rolfer® and Licensed Massage Therapist, founder of the Freedom From Pain Institute in Oklahoma City, OK in the 1990’s.
+MAT® are soft tissue manipulative techniques developed by Dr. Erik Dalton, PhD, a Rolfer® and Licensed Massage Therapist, founder of the Freedom From Pain Institute in Oklahoma City, OK in the 1990’s.

 Dalton intends the certified practitioners of MAT to bridge the perceived gap between bony manipulators (manipulative osteopaths and chiropractors) and soft tissue manipulators (licensed massage therapists) to bring a more complete form of remedial bodywork to our “flexion-addicted society”.
 MAT are developed upon several scientific musculoskeletal theories, observations, and studies conducted in the last century within the medical community.